piano-man/piano-man.github.io/aboutme.md

 subtitle: A peek into my thought process
 ---

 My name is Gaganjeet Reen.
-I have a Bachelor of Technology Degree in Information Technology and a Master of Technology Degree in Cyber Law and Information Security.
+I have a Bachelor of Technology Degree in Information Technology and a Master of Technology Degree in Cyber Law and Information Security, both from Indian Institute of Information Technology, Allahabad.

 I love reading and analysing upcoming technologies and like developing things that can make the daily lives of everyone easier.